shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 to a level that would have seemed like science fiction just a few years ago.
 We're seeing fast and significant improvement in many areas of dev work.

-However, the effect is far less impressive for what is the bulk of dev work today - ongoing work on large codebases.
+However, the effect is far less impressive for what is the bulk of dev work today - ongoing work on production-grade large codebases.
 Don't get me wrong - it's great, it's an amazing productivity boost, but it's not the same categorical change that we're seeing when vibe coding smaller non-production-grade projects.